irvnet/icp-workshop/04-installing-icp.md

 3. What are the pre-requisites for installing IBM Cloud Private?
 [https://ibm.co/2AAAkkf](https://ibm.co/2AAAkkf)

+Sample scripts are available under the scripts directory and were tested for ICP v2.1 on Ubuntu 16.04. sample-node-init.sh illustrates a simple shell script to install pre-requisites that need to be done on all of the nodes.

 4. How does the IBM Cloud Private installation work?
 [https://ibm.co/2yEy5es](https://ibm.co/2yEy5es)